 Protect Yourself from Cyber Monday Scams

 - Beware of pricing that is too good to be true.
 Check reviews on greatly discounted items to make sure they do not have major problems.
-A $250 TV might not seem like such a good deal if it does not make it to 2020.
-Online scammers often set up dummy websites, auction listings or ads that offer popular items far below market value.
+A $250 TV might not seem like such a good deal if it does not make it to 2025.
+Online scammers often set up dummy websites, auction listings, or ads that offer popular items far below market value.
 These scammers will kick into high gear for Cyber Monday.
 Trust your instincts and beware of scam sales.

 - Read and save a dated copy of the retailer’s return policy.
 Many sales disputes stem from misunderstandings over return or refund policies.
 Make sure you read and understand the return policies before making a purchase.
 Some returns will require costly restocking fees and some sale items may not be eligible for return.
-Also, find out if you are responsible for shipping costs on a return item, as larger items could be costly to ship.
+Also, find out if you are responsible for shipping costs on a returned item, as larger items could be costly to ship.

 - Check your bank account frequently.
 Incorrect or fraudulent charges are easier to miss when spending increases around the holidays.
 Save all your receipts and review them along with your bank and credit card statements to make sure everything is accurate.
 Contact your bank or credit card company immediately if you notice any irregularities.